-A sample of Biblical/Historical sites, that are featured in BibleWalks, is listed below.
+A sample of Biblical/Historical sites, featured in BibleWalks.com, is listed below.
 For more details on each site – click the header.

 The large city was leveled by a massive earthquake in 749 AD.
 The earthquake leveled the structures and colonnaded streets, It was in ruins until recent archaeological excavations which are unearthing and reconstructing this amazing city.

 The great Roman and Byzantine city of Lower Galilee; capital city and major Jewish center during the Byzantine period.
 The city was heavily damaged by nature – a major earthquake (363 AD) hit most of the cities in the Galilee and Israel.
-It was rebuilt and continued to flourish until the decline in the Arab period (7th C).
+It was rebuilt and continued to flourish until the decline in the Arab period (7th century).